Predictive Analytics

 Predictive analytics is the use of data, statistical algorithms, and machine learning techniques to identify the likelihood of future outcomes based on historical data.
 It involves applying various statistical models and data mining techniques to identify patterns in past data and use them to make predictions about future events or trends.

-Since we’re talking about the term “techniques” so the question
+Since we’re talking about the term “techniques” so the question may arise what techniques are used in predictive analysis?

 “Predictive analytics involves using various techniques such as statistical modeling, data mining, and machine learning to analyze historical data and make predictions about future outcomes.
 By identifying patterns and relationships in the data, predictive analytics can help businesses and organizations make informed decisions and improve their operations.
 Examples of applications of predictive analytics include forecasting customer behavior, predicting equipment failures, and detecting fraud”